madison-codes/dino_fp/examples.md

 MADISON — Rewrite for loop as a map
 FUNCTOR — A map that’s loopable.
 Something you can call map on.
 EMILY RECURISON: NUMBERS
 EMILY — NUMBERS: Loop
 EMILY — Recursive loop that accomplishes the same thing HIGHER ORDER FUNCTION
-EXTRA
-MONAD
-REFACTOR A PROGRAM
-Pipes?
-Chaining?